KyriakosJiannis/genai-eia-oil-analyst/README.md

 using OpenAI's language model.
-The app gets the EIA report, performs AI-based analysis to rate the report, and displays the results in an interactive and visually appealing manner also plots [tradingview(https://www.tradingview.com/) widget for USOIL price.
+The app gets the EIA report, performs AI-based analysis to rate the report, and displays the results in an interactive and visually appealing manner also plots [tradingview.com](https://www.tradingview.com/) widget for USOIL price.

 - This project happened with the scope to gain hands-on experience after a quick training in langchain_openai.
 Don't take that as trade ideals, as it has not been evaluated or optimised further, may try more complex and more expensive models architectures.

 ## Features
 - **EIA Report:** Gets the weekly EIA report data from investing.com.
-- **AI Analysis:** Uses OpenAI's language model to analyze the report and provide a rating.
+- **AI Analysis:** Uses OpenAI's language model to analyse the report and provide a rating.
-- **Interactive Visualization:** Displays the report data, AI analysis, and a rating bar in a user-friendly interface.
+- **Interactive Visualisation:** Displays the report data, AI analysis, and a rating bar in a user-friendly interface.

 ## Screenshot